umerahmedbaig7/Robot-Modeling-and-Identification/Lab_1/README.md

 ---

-## 3D Visualisation
+## 3D Visualization

-### How the Visualisation Works
+### How the Visualization Works

-The visualisation pipeline extends the core forward kinematics algorithm by capturing and preserving the **complete spatial trajectory** of all seven coordinate frames (base + 6 joints) as the kinematic chain is assembled.
+The visualization pipeline extends the core forward kinematics algorithm by capturing and preserving the **complete spatial trajectory** of all seven coordinate frames (base + 6 joints) as the kinematic chain is assembled.
 Rather than discarding intermediate transformation results, `forward_kinematics_with_frames` stores a snapshot of the cumulative transformation matrix after each joint multiplication.

 The key insight is that **column 4 (the translation vector) of each 4×4 transformation matrix encodes the position of that joint's origin** in the base coordinate frame.
 Extracting these seven position vectors and connecting them in sequence produces a geometrically accurate skeleton of the robot arm.